This was featured in Midnight Cowboy

 Bobby G - Boston, MA

-Bob Dylan's "Lay Lady Lay
+Bob Dylan submitted his song "Lay Lady Lay

-" was written for Midnight Cowboy
+" for Midnight Cowboy

 This song won Nilsson the Grammy award for Best Contemporary Vocal Performance, Male.